leoshimo/vrs/README.md

   intact on evaluation errors.
 Lists are inserted as data representations;
   add a quote if you want to evaluate the inserted list as literal data.
 - `C-u C-c C-c` displays source with commented results.
+- `C-c C-m` inspects one macro expansion; `C-u C-c C-m` repeats outer expansion.
+- `C-g` aborts a waiting evaluation, terminates its client, and preserves the source.
+Effects already performed are not undone.

-Customize `lyric-result-width` (default 80) for editor results.
+Customize `lyric-result-width` (default 90) for editor results.
 Indentation aligns data and keyword/value lists under their opening parenthesis, uses two spaces for call bodies, and preserves raw block string contents.
 The result buffer uses Lyric syntax highlighting and is read-only.